Axway/platform-management-docs/content/en/docs/management_guide/organizations/organization_roles_and_features.md

 | Environment Admin **Coming soon** | Use this role to create and manage environments | x |   |
 | API Access Manager **Coming soon** | Use this role to approve and manage application registration requests and consumer credentials | x |   |

-> [!NOTE]
+[!NOTE]
-> If a *Provider* user is part of a single team with the `x-private` tag, then they will not have access to the managagement plane to execute their tasks.
+> If a *Provider* user is part of a single team with the `x-private` tag, then they will not have access to the management plane to execute their tasks.
 Provider users should not use the `x-private` tag in their provider teams, as it meant to be used only for *Consumer* users.

 ## Provider Team roles and capabilities

 The following table shows the available provider team roles and capabilities.
-The Central Admin role has access to all team capabilities.
+The Engage Admin role has access to all team capabilities.
 The Auditor role (coming soon) has read only access to all capabilities.

 | Role Type / Scope                 | Catalog Manager   | Developer     |Team Manager|Subscription Approver|Marketplace Manager|Insights Viewer <br/>**Coming soon**|Environment Manager<br/>**Coming soon**|API Access Manager<br/>**Coming soon**|
 |-----------------------------------|-------------------|---------------|------------|---------------------|-------------------|------------------------------------|---------------------------------------|------------------|